jarun/nnn/README.md

   - By name, access/change/mod (default) time, size, extn
   - Reverse sort
 - Mimes
+  - Preview hovered files in FIFO-based previewer
   - Open with desktop opener or specify a custom opener
-  - Preview hovered files in FIFO-based previewer
+  - File-specific colors (or minimal _dirs in context color_)
+  - Icons (can be compiled-in using relevant make option)
   - Plugins for image and video thumbnails
   - Create, list, extract, mount (FUSE based) archives
   - Option to open all text files in EDITOR